grommunio/grommunio-documentation/kb/searches.rst

 * message class must be one of: ``IPM.Document``, ``IPM.Note``,
   ``IPM.Post``, ``IPM.Recall``, ``IPM.Schedule``, ``IPM.Sharing``,
   ``IPM.TaskRequest`` ``REPORT``

+When using the "Extended Search" (DE:Erweiterte Suche) dialog in OL, PR_SEARCH_ALL_INDEXED_PROPS is not used.

 Outlook (Cached Mode) might yet use another filter.